playable-video/turborepo-nextjs-gae-deployment/README.md

 Here is a demonstration of how you can deploy an app with custom `.gcloudignore` and `app.yaml` configuration files, specifying a non-default apps directory, and opt to promote the app version to receive all traffic immediately upon deployment.
 This setup is ideal for scenarios where you have a more complex monorepo structure or need specific deployment configurations for your Google App Engine project.

-In this example, the app is located at `services/custom-nextjs-app`.
+In this example, the app is located at `services/custom-nextjs-app` and all versions will be named after the branch that the action is triggered in.

 ```yaml
 jobs: